BlankyWacky/razerctl/README.md

 Keyboard input is not sent using standard Windows scan codes.
 Instead, this crate implements a custom translation layer that converts standard Virtual-Key (VK) codes into the specific `MakeCode` values the Razer driver expects.
 This logic was ported from the IbInputSimulator C++ project.

+## Disclaimer & Important Notes
+⚠️ Anti-Cheat Software: This tool directly controls input at a low level.
+This behavior is often characteristic of cheating software.
+It may be flagged by anti-cheat systems in video games.
+Use at your own risk.
+This project is intended for educational and legitimate automation purposes.

 ## Requirements

 - Windows operating system